 More than ever, the term ‘mental health’ is one we’re used to hearing referenced among friends, family – and yes, co-workers.
-Indeed, the consequence of the pandemic on our mental health, has been one of the biggest talking points to run alongside the saga of the virus threat itself.
+Indeed, the consequence of the pandemic on our mental health has been one of the biggest talking points to run alongside the saga of the virus threat itself.

-As recently as this month, research commissioned by the Office for Health Improvement and Disparities has revealed that nearly half (49%) of adults in England said the Covid-19 crisis had a negative impact on their mental wellbeing.
+As recently as this month, research commissioned by the Office for Health Improvement and Disparities has revealed that nearly half (49%) of adults in England said the Covid-19 crisis had a negative impact on their mental well-being.

 Shockingly, however, the same investigation identified that 34% (15.1 million) felt they ‘did not know’ what to do to help improve their mental wellbeing.

-This data alone tells us that at any one time, many thousands of our colleagues and employees are contending with struggles which they are, to a greater or lesser extent, having to manage alongside performing their workplace role.
+This data alone tells us that at any one time, many thousands of our colleagues and employees are contending with struggles that they are, to a greater or lesser extent, having to manage alongside performing their workplace role.

 Writing about mental health impact on businesses in September this year, Paul Scully MP cited that poor mental health costs employers between £33 billion and £42 billion a year.